ycmjason/static-include/README.md

 Allow a programmatic way to statically add `<script>`/`<link>`/`<whatever>` to your files.
 Or more generally, static-include compiles files based on given rules.

 ## Preface
 Ever feel irritated when you have to add `<script>`/`<link>` to your html files manually?
 Even copy and paste is annoying, isn't it?
-You LAZY PROGRAMMER!
+YOU LAZY PROGRAMMER!
 HAHA!

 We all want some programmatic way to add those tags.
-But your project might be too tiny that requireJS/webpack might be too heavy.
-If that's the case for you, then static-include might help.
+You might instantly think of RequireJS/WebPack...
+However, sometimes your projects are so tiny that RequireJS/WebPack might be too heavy. static-include might help you if this is your case.

-This module actually can do more: it basically allows you to replace a string in a file with a repeated replacements with different values.
-This might sound weird, but go on reading and you will find out more.

 ## Table of content
 - [Installation](#installation)